RubenTipparach/tenebris/BUGS.md

 -placing moon rock on earth just turns to normal rock

 - addressing performance issues

 -terrain LOD height is not matching actual terrain height.

 -- see water_bugs.md lol

 - need wiki

+- sequoia planet:
+ - mushrroms are z fighting
+ - planet LOD height should be unique to each planet. sequoia is 2x size of earth, so LOD kicks in way too soon....
 ---

 ## Fixed Bugs